njschafi/DBFoundations-Module07/README.md

 Example 1 - Syntax of a Scalar UDF
 In Example 1, a function is created to multiply 2 values.
 You can see at the bottom, that the function (MultiplyValues) is called using (4, 5).
 The result, or the return of the function, will be a table showing a single value of 20.
 ## Scalar, Inline and Multi-Statement Functions
-A Scalar function in SQL, is a function that takes one or more parameters and returns a single value.
+A **Scalar** function in SQL, is a function that takes one or more parameters and returns a single value.
 Example 1 in the prior section, showcases this by multiply 2 numbers/parameters and outputting a single value.

-Unlike a Scalar function, an Inline function returns a result-set rather than a single value.
+Unlike a Scalar function, an **Inline** function returns a result-set rather than a single value.
 A user can pass in parameters into an Inline function and get a result table in return.
 The syntax for writing an inline function is shown in Figure 1:

 Figure 1 - Syntax for an Inline Function
 As you can see above, an Inline function takes in parameters, the parameters are manipulated in some way by a statement and a table is returned.

-Lastly, a multi-statement table-valued function (MSTVF) expands on the idea of an inline statement by allowing a function to contain (as the name suggests) multiple-statements within it.
+Lastly, a **Multi-Statement** Table-Valued Function (MSTVF) expands on the idea of an inline statement by allowing a function to contain (as the name suggests) multiple-statements within it.
 It returns a result-set table like an inline function, but only after some additional processing.
 Figure 2 below shows the syntax of a MSTVF:

 Figure 2 - Syntax of a Multi-Statement Function Analyzing the mock code in Figure 2, you can see additional statements added when compared to Figure 1.
 Also, the additional statements/processing start and end with a BEGIN/END block.